VictorTrapenok/karpenter-for-gitlabrunner/README.md

 # Any help?

 Please ping me in [linkedin](https://www.linkedin.com/in/victor-trapenok/) if you need any help.
-I am hashtag Open to work
+I am open to work.